andrewjk/grab-xml/README.md

 ### grabXml

-Parses XML into a root node with all of the XML's nodes as children.
+Parses XML into a root XmlNode object with all of the XML's nodes as children.

 ```ts
 import { grabXml } from 'grab-xml';